Maternity benefits for employees in Hong Kong: what can my business do?

 Why should I extend maternity benefits for my employees?

 The decision to include things like maternity insurance coverage or extended leave in your employee benefits plan is generally a fiscal one.
-Leave is costly and, of all the addon benefits you can include in a fringe benefits package, maternity is definitely one of the most expensive.
-This is simply because the cost of maternity treatment is high, particularly in a country like Hong Kong.
+Leave is costly and, of all the add-on benefits you can include in a fringe benefits package, maternity is definitely one of the most expensive.
+This is simply because the cost of maternity care and cost of giving birth is high, particularly in a country like Hong Kong.

 Still, there are a number of reasons why creating a supportive work environment for pregnant staff and return-to-work parents can be attractive.
 Weighing these up with your budget and staff hiring/retention goals may reshape the way you offer employee benefits to your staff: